 - Funding Source - Funds received from active donors, (i.e. those who are actively involved with the department, who contribute regularly or have the potential to do so in the future and/or require on-going stewardship reports), merit increased stewardship attention by the department.

 - Nature of Transaction Activity – Scheduled payroll and routine activities generally require a lower level of review than those which are unscheduled and/or non-routine.
-For example, one may be able to simply review a particular project grant statement to ascertain that a scheduled payroll transaction has been recorded properly.
+For example, one may be able to simply review a particular Fund report to ascertain that a scheduled payroll transaction has been recorded properly.
 However, in order to ensure that a non-routine transaction is properly recorded one may be required to examine backup documentation.

-- Anticipated transaction levels both in terms of dollars and number of transactions – Those project grants which have high levels of transactions, either in terms of dollars or number of transactions, should be reviewed more frequently than those with low levels of transactions.
-A project grant, such as a prize account, may have activity only at one time during the year.
-It may be determined that review of the activity in this particular project grant need only be completed once per year.
-In this instance, it may however, be a good idea to periodically review the available balance in the project grant when expenditures are not anticipated to ensure that errors have not occurred.
+- Anticipated transaction levels both in terms of dollars and number of transactions – Those Funds which have high levels of transactions, either in terms of dollars or number of transactions, should be reviewed more frequently than those with low levels of transactions.
+For example, "Prize" Funds may have activity only at one time during the year.
+It may be determined that review of the activity in this particular Fund need only be completed once per year.
+In this instance, it may however, be a good idea to periodically review the available balance in the Fund when expenditures are not anticipated to ensure that errors have not occurred.

-- Amount of available funds – Those project grants which have large available funds warrant a high level of attention.
-Consideration should not only be given to reviewing the project grant activity but to also ensuring that funds are spent in a timely manner, consistent with donor intent.
+- Amount of available funds – Those Funds which have large available balances warrant a high level of attention.
+Consideration should not only be given to reviewing the Fund activity but to also ensuring that balances are spent in a timely manner, consistent with donor intent.

 Internal Controls are established to provide reasonable assurance regarding: effectiveness and efficiency of operations, reliability of financial reporting and compliance with donor restrictions and University policy.
 Department administrators should strive to establish adequate internal controls within their department.
 Issues to be considered include the following: